DZT970525/KEYPOINT/README.md

-# zmk_config_zitaotech_keypoint
-zmk configuration for zitaotech keypoint split keyboard
+# Keypoint split keyboard with trackpoint built in